udaycruise2903/Hacktoberfest22/README.md

 ----

-**outcome** -
+#### **outcome** -

 Students are
   1. introduced to open source software(OSS).
   2. are equipped to contribute to OSS.
+  3. are equipped for independent software development.
-  3. to use git and github for their future software projects.
+  4. to use git and github for their future software projects.
-  4. to host and deploy static site.
+  5. to host and deploy static site.

 ##### Todo

 - [ ] Create this event in bvjsci website and add a registration form
 - [ ] share special moments on social media using #hacktoberfest2022 and tagging @bvjsci (remember to ask attendees for permission to use their photos.)
-- [ ] Hacktoberfest posters, stickers,
+- [ ] posters

 **Agenda** -